The Berlin Wall

 Index

 The 155-kilometer-long Berlin Wall, which cut through the middle of the city center, surrounded West Berlin from August 13, 1961 to November 9, 1989.
 The Wall was designed to prevent people from escaping to the West from East Berlin.
-In 1961, the SED began adding additional obstacles to the border, expanding the Wall into a complex multi-layered system of barriers.
+In 1961, the Socialist Unity Party of Germany (SED) began adding additional obstacles to the border, expanding the Wall into a complex multi-layered system of barriers.
 In the West, the border strip was referred to as the “death strip” because so many people were killed there while trying to escape.
 In 1989, the Wall that the SED had used for so long to maintain its power in the GDR, fell.
 With the fall of the Wall, the dictatorship came to its definitive end.

 After World War II ended in 1945, the SED, the state party of the GDR, established a dictatorship in East Germany with the support of the Soviet occupying power.
 A large part of the East German population did not agree with the new political and economic system.
 By the late 1940s, a mass migration to the West was underway.
 People had different reasons – political, economic and personal – for wanting to leave.
 By August 1961, the GDR had lost a sixth of its population – at least four million people.
 The SED had already closed off East Germany’s border with West Germany in 1952, making it increasingly dangerous to cross there.
 But the sector borders in Berlin remained open, leading many to try to reach West Germany through this last opening.